Xrtotech/Xrtotech.github.io/docs/en/introduction.md

    Set a max number of seats and a deadline for each course.
 Encourage early signups with visible limits.
 - **Live Updates:**
    Display remaining seats and real-time countdowns right on the page to show urgency and drive action.

+## 🧑‍💻 Contact Us

+Have questions or feedback?
+Reach out to our support team anytime:

+📮 Email: **support@limited-sales.com**
+⏱️ We will respond as soon as possible.